search

 It can be very serious for babies and children, especially those under one year of age.
 Whooping cough is caused by bacteria that damages your breathing tubes.

 The best protection against whooping cough is to be vaccinated.
-In New Zealand the whooping cough vaccine is given to babies for free as part of the immunisation schedule.
+In New Zealand the whooping cough vaccine is given to babies and young children as part of the immunisation schedule.

-Pregnant women can also be vaccinated for free, as well as some other at-risk groups.
+Pregnant women should also be vaccinated, as well as some at-risk groups.
 You can check with your doctor or practice nurse if you are eligible or if you need to get the vaccine.

 If you or your child has whooping cough symptoms get help.
 Contact your doctor or practice nurse, or call Healthline for free anytime on 0800 611 116.